 I later moved on to work at a Ruby consultancy shop called Cubox (and later for Neo, after we were acquired by them) that focused on bay-area startups.
 Later still I worked with a number of startups directly and even set up and ran a developer/designer collective called 13Floor for a couple of years, and I also ran my own fintech startup for a while, called Cacao, which raised a tiny bit of funding, that was quite an adventure.

 I love open source, few things give me greater pleasure than publishing something and have other people use it and contribute to it, the shared experience of building something in a community just because it’s cool and have that be useful to people.

-Nothing beats reading code though, that’s where all the talk stops and yields to reality: I’m particularly fond of my gpm (shellscript, Go-related), disc (Ruby), disco (Go), and philote (Go) projects but you can see my code in my github page, or read a bit more about some of my projects in my blog’s Open Source section.
+Nothing beats reading code though, that’s where all the talk stops and yields to reality: I’m particularly fond of my gpm (shellscript, Go-related), disc (Ruby), disco (Go), and philote (Go) projects but you can see more of my code in my github page, or read about some of my projects in my blog’s Open Source section.

 A couple of years back one of my places of employment offered to cover the plane ticket expenses whenever we got accepted to speak at any given conference, I jumped at the opportunity and started sending out as many proposals as I could, it became kind of addictive for a while.

 Presenting a talk (particularly a technical one) can be every bit as rewarding as publishing open source code, with a very different interpersonal experience typical to conferences, and mixed with an almost unhealthy amount of adrenaline from taking the stage.